 Image via Twitter.

-Police have appealed to anyone who may have any information on this case to contact the SAPS via Crime Stop on 086 00 10111.
-Information may also be provided via the MySAPSApp, an application which can be downloaded on any android or iPhone.
+The police have appealed to anyone, who may have any information on crime, to contact the SAPS via Crime Stop on 086 00 10111.
+Information may also be provided to the SAPS via MySAPSApp, an application which can be downloaded on any android or iPhone.